Skip to main content

 This systems-level analysis reveals the profound impact of data bias.
 An algorithm that cannot differentiate between pathological states and normal physiological variability in a specific population group becomes a vector for iatrogenic stress.
 It imposes a normative framework that is biologically incongruent, creating a situation where the user’s attempts to adhere to the app’s guidance may actively work against their endocrine health.

 The clinical implication is clear ∞ the uncritical acceptance of wellness app recommendations without considering the algorithmic fingerprint poses a material risk to metabolic and hormonal homeostasis.
-A deep understanding of one’s own biology remains the ultimate arbiter of any advice.
+A deep understanding of one’s own biology remains the ultimate arbiter of any digital health advice.

 Could Algorithmic Bias Perpetuate Health Inequities?